MLawtonBris/MRtrajectory/README.md

 The "Naive_GLM_vs_mvmeta_joint_coverage.do" calculates the joint coverage of the different approaches.
 That is constructing a confidence rectangle for the naive approach, a confidence ellipse for the naive approach (assuming independence) and a confidence ellipse for the bivariate approach.
 This is reported in table 4 of the main manuscript.

-The "Naive_GLM_vs_mvmeta_joint_coverage_calculate_area_of_ellipse" calculates the area of the confidence ellipses using the naive and bivariate approach.
+The "Naive_GLM_vs_mvmeta_joint_coverage_calculate_area_of_ellipse.do" calculates the area of the confidence ellipses using the naive and bivariate approach.
 This is reported in supplementary table 1.